 - Seal cracks in your home, particularly around doors, windows, or other entry points.

 - Replace exterior white lights with a less attractive yellow or sodium vapor lamp.
 Though it might be less aesthetically pleasing, this strategy helps reduce the number of spiders as insects don’t like the yellow light.

 - Get rid of spider food sources through prevention and control measures.
 One of the easiest ways to do this is to hire a professional pest control service that is well-versed in dealing with pesky insects.
-And before using any insecticide on your own, it’s best to reach out to a pest control specialist.
+And before using any insecticide on your own, it’s best to contact our pest control specialists.
 Professionals can provide guidance and insight on what to use and how much.
-Perhaps more importantly, they can provide insight into potential dangers associated with the use of such products.
+Perhaps more importantly, they can provide insight into the potential dangers of using such products.